is a writer and games/narrative design student based in Brisbane, Australia.

 I'm a writer and narrative designer.
 Throughout the years, I've written a myriad of long-form and short-form content within the mystery and horror genres.
 Currently, I'm in the process of attaining my Bachelor of Game Design and Production at Griffith University, majoring in writing & development.

-As someone who has been writing through a large majority of my life, I have a passion for creating things that will excite and fascinate audiences.Some of my favourite games include Remedy Entertainment's Alan Wake II, Death Stranding by Kojima Productions, and the Star Wars: Jedi games.
+As someone who has been writing through a large majority of my life, I have a passion for creating things that will excite and fascinate people.Some of my favourite games include Remedy Entertainment's Alan Wake II, Death Stranding by Kojima Productions, and the Horizon games.
 These are games I honestly wish I'd had the honour of working on, and I hope one day I can contribute to creating something just as good.In 2023, after a long effort, I self-published my queer horror novel The Art of Betrayal.
 I wrote, revised, and constructed most internal material myself, along with creating the graphics required for the book's release.

 If you'd like to get in touch with me, please shoot me a message on any of my social media accounts or email me at [email protected].